TERREMEMBER/znbase/docs/content/stable/sample-data/chinook.md

 showAsideToc: true
 ---

-The Chinook sample database for a digital media store can be used to explore and learn YugabyteDB.
+The Chinook sample database for a digital media store can be used to explore and learn ZNbaseDB.

 ## About the Chinook database